borntofrappe/game-development/Games/Space Invaders/README.md

 ## Updates

-- [x] fix audio bug when playing record audio — should play only once in the play state
+- [ ] bug: math.random does not benefit from a changing seed

-- [ ] fix bug resulting in an error when the aliens reach the bottom of the screen
+- [ ] feature: add special alien moving horizontally and above the screen

-- [ ] change the style for the aliens' bullets
+- [ ] style: change the design for the aliens' bullets

-- [ ] add special alien moving horizontally and above the screen

-- [ ] animate "PLAY" in the state showing the number of points awarded for each alien
+- [ ] style: animate "PLAY" in the state showing the number of points awarded for each alien

-- [ ] add shields
+- [ ] feature: add shields

 ## Design